UTDallasEPICS/Swing/README.md

-## GoMove
+## SwingAI

-This is the beginning of the GoMove Project!
+This is the beginning of the SwingAI Project!

 Conceptual overview

-This project aims to develop an AI-powered web application to assist in tracking and analyzing Unilateral Cerebral Palsy (UCP) in pediatric patients.
+This project aims to develop an AI-powered web application to assist in tracking and analyzing Unilateral Cerebral Palsy (UCP) in pediatric patients before and after botox treatment.
 The application provides a more advanced and objective method for assessing UCP conditions compared to traditional physical marker-based approaches.

 User Roles